jmcpheron/chiaro-oscuro/README.md

 4. Enter a description of what your project does (e.g., "A Python library for data visualization")
 5. Click the green **"Run workflow"** button

+> **Note**: We're using `@main` instead of a version tag to ensure you get the latest fixes.
+For production use, you may want to pin to a specific commit SHA.

 ### Step 4: Review and Merge
 After ~30 seconds:
 - A pull request will appear with your new logos